eriq-augustine/ucsc-ospo.github.io/content/project/osre25/ucsc/linqs/quiz-composer/index.md

 However maintaining banks of questions, collaborating on new questions, and converting quizzes to new formats can use up a lot of time, taking time away from actually working on improving course materials.
 The Quiz Composer helps by providing a single text-based format that can be stored in a repository and "compiled" into many different formats including:
-HTML, LaTeX, PDF, Cavnas, GradeScope, and QTI.
+HTML, LaTeX, PDF, Canvas, GradeScope, and QTI.
 The [LINQS Lab](https://linqs.org) has made many contributions to the maintain and improve the Quiz Composer.

 As an open source project, there are endless opportunities for development, improvements, and collaboration.